 Company cafeteria or executive dining room.
 You can deduct the cost of food and beverages you provide primarily to your employees on your business premises.
 This includes the cost of maintaining the facilities for providing the food and beverages.
-These expenses are subject to the 55% limit unless they qualify as de minimis fringe benefits, discussed in chapter 4.
+These expenses are subject to the 50% limit unless they qualify as de minimis fringe benefits, discussed in chapter 4, or unless they are compensation to your employees and you treat them as provided under a nonaccountable plan, as discussed later.

 Employee activities.
 You can deduct the expense of providing recreational, social, or similar activities (including the use of a facility) for your employees.
 The benefit must be primarily for your employees who are not highly compensated employees.
-The definition of highly compensated employee is the same as the one given in chapter 4 under Exclusion of Certain Fringe Benefits, with the following exceptions.
+The definition of a highly compensated employee is the same as the one given in chapter 4 under Exclusion of Certain Fringe Benefits, with the following exceptions.